Advanced SwiftUI TextField: Formatting and Validation

 func textField(_ textField: UITextField, shouldChangeCharactersIn range: NSRange, replacementString string: String) -> Bool {

-// Check if the string meets the requirements
+// Check if string meets conditions

 else { return false}